 The procedures and remedies (referred to in the second and third dot points above) and the manner of deciding and working out remedies are intended to ensure that a 'fair go all round' is accorded to the employee and employer concerned.

 What is the Small Business Fair Dismissal Code?

 The Small Business Fair Dismissal Code is for small business employers with less than 15 employees.
-Claims for an unfair dismissal cannot be made in the first 12 months of employment, after this period the employer needs to follow the code in order to be fair.
+Claims for unfair dismissal cannot be made in the first 12 months of employment.
+After this period, the employer needs to follow the code in order to be fair.

-If it is a genuine redundancy due to a downturn in business or the position no longer being needed, employees cannot claim for unfair dismissal.
+If it is a genuine redundancy due to a downturn in business or the position is no longer needed, employees cannot claim unfair dismissal.